lukoshkin/evangelist/README.md

 Note, if you are a user of a different OS, you will have to set up 'auto-purge' of the undodir manually.
 To get more information about what arguments `anacron.sh` takes, type `./anacron.sh`.

+Also, check the `develop` branch for recent updates.
+If there are any, you may want to incorporate them by typing `git checkout develop` before going to the step 2.

 ### Docker